 [no short name] Name of the control socket for daemon management.
 A running sendmail daemon can be controlled through this named socket.
 Available commands are: help, mstat, restart, shutdown, and status.
 The status command returns the current number of daemon children, the maximum number of daemon children, the free disk space (in blocks) of the queue directory, and the load average of the machine expressed as an integer.
 If not set, no control socket will be available.
-Solaris and pre-4.4BSD kernel users should see the note in send-mail/README.
+Solaris and pre-4.4BSD kernel users should see the note in sendmail/README.

+CRLFile=name

-CRLFile=name [no short name] Name of file that contains certificate revocation status, useful for X.509v3 authentication.
+[no short name] Name of file that contains certificate revocation status, useful for X.509v3 authentication.
 CRL checking requires at least OpenSSL version 0.9.7.
 Note: if a CRLFile is specified but the file is unusable, STARTTLS is disabled.

-DHParameters Possible values are:
+DHParameters This option applies to the server side only.
+Possible values are:

-5 use precomputed 512 bit prime
+5 use precomputed 512 bit prime.

 1 generate 1024 bit prime

-2 generate 2048 bit prime
+2 generate 2048 bit prime.

+i use included precomputed 2048 bit prime (default).

-none do not use Diffie-Hellman
+none do not use Diffie-Hellman.

-NAME load prime from file
+/path/to/file load prime from file.

 This is only required if a ciphersuite containing DSA/DH is used.
+The default is

+"i" which selects a precomputed, fixed 2048 bit prime.
 If "5" is selected, then precomputed, fixed primes are used.
-This is the default for the client side.
+Note: this option should not be used (unless necessary for compatibility with old implementations).
 If "1" or "2" is selected, then prime values are computed during startup.
-The server side default is "1".
 Note: this operation can take a significant amount of time on a slow machine (several seconds), but it is only done once at startup.
 If "none" is selected, then TLS ciphersuites containing DSA/DH cannot be used.
 If a file name is specified (which must be an absolute path), then the primes are read from it.
+It is recommended to generate such a file using a command like this: